In this episode of the Real Happy Mom Podcast, I’m talking to Kimberly Walton from Cherished Wives about the 4 cups for

 “And so we’re trying to figure out what’s causing this.
 Could we have said something different?
 How did your mate interpret what you said?
 How would they said something?
 How did you interpret it?
 And so I ask a lot of questions.”

 Asking many questions and taking notice of patterns helped Kimberly to see that the problems are compounded by the physical stress.
 Her clients weren’t physically okay.

 There was an underlying issue that these women were having that was making the problems become bigger than what they should be.

 “It’s the idea of when you’re going for a long journey in a car, you don’t just go.
 You make sure the oil is in your car is topped off.
 You make sure you’ve got water.
 You make sure your tires are fully inflated and you pack some snacks.”

-Kimberly explains that when a marriage is in trouble, you must work on self-care to prepare for the journey for a better marriage.
+Kimberly explains that when a marriage is in trouble, you must work on self-care to prepare for the journey to a better marriage.

 “Get somebody stronger so that they maybe don’t take things so personal or they’re not dealing with, I’m so tired and he said this and it just irritated me.
 And then you look back later and you go, why was I so cranky?
 And then you feel guilty.
 Then you have to apologize.
 It helps with my clients to not feel so defeated.
 And self-care is really the first step for me.”